MicrosoftDocs/win32/desktop-src/SecAuthZ/primary-group-of-a-new-object.md

 ---
-Description: 'A new object's primary group is the primary group from the security descriptor specified by the object's creator.' ms.assetid: '1a90aa92-723a-48d6-ab7e-d0400b1384a4'
+Description: A new objects primary group is the primary group from the security descriptor specified by the objects creator. ms.assetid: 1a90aa92-723a-48d6-ab7e-d0400b1384a4
-title: Primary Group of a New Object
+title: Primary Group of a New Object ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Primary Group of a New Object